Unity2654/Advent-of-code/README.md

 Solved in 2024 using the LUA language.

 # 2025
-Currently solving 2025 using the LUA language.
+Solved in 2025 using the LUA language.